jiri-hostas/Data-analysis-of-Exact-Exchange/README.md

 # Data analysis of exact exchange
-Code and data analysis for manuscript:
+Data analysis performed for manuscript:

 _How important is the amount of exact exchange for spin-state energy ordering in DFT?
 Case study of Molybdenum carbide cluster, Mo4C2_